 Emerging platforms in the metaverse space are also looking to hire metaverse developers.
 Decentralized platforms like Sandbox compete for talent to make a mark in this emerging industry.
 New entrants in the gaming industry like Gala Games and Mythical Games are also hiring.

-Here are some of the most popular metaverse developer jobs to search for:
+Here are some of the most popular metaverse developer jobs:

 1) VR Developer